Hitchcock’s previously untold origin story.

-Alfred Hitchcock called The Lodger "the first true Hitchcock movie," one that anticipated all the others.
-And yet, the story of how The Lodger came to be made is shrouded in myth, often repeated and much embellished, by even Hitchcock himself.
-The truth—revealed in new archival discoveries—is stranger still.
-The First True Hitchcock traces a twelve-month period that encompasses The Lodger's production in 1926 and general release in 1927, presenting a new picture of this pivotal year in Hitchcock's life.
-Henry K. Miller situates The Lodger against the backdrop of a continent shattered by war and confronted with the looming presence of a new superpower, the United States, whose most visible export was film.
-The previously untold story of The Lodger's making in the London fog and its attempted remaking in the Los Angeles sun is the story of how Hitchcock became Hitchcock.
+Alfred Hitchcock called The Lodger "the first true Hitchcock movie," the one that anticipated all the others.
+And yet the story of how The Lodger came to be made is shrouded in myth, often repeated and much embellished, even by Hitchcock himself.
+The First True Hitchcock focuses on the twelve-month period that encompassed The Lodger's production in 1926 and release in 1927, presenting a new picture of this pivotal year in Hitchcock's life and in the wider film world.
+Using fresh archival discoveries, Henry K. Miller situates Hitchcock's formation as a director against the backdrop of a continent shattered by war and confronted with the looming presence of a new superpower, the United States, and its most visible export—film.
+The previously untold story of The Lodger's making in the London fog—and attempted remaking in the Los Angeles sun—is the story of how Hitchcock became Hitchcock.